omniprime/100-days-of-code/log.md

 **Thoughts:**  My code it probably a little sloppy, but it does what it is supposed to.
 I might go back to it later to try and clean it up and shorten it where I can.
 I just don't know enough about javascript to know where I can cut or combine things.
 The Wikipedia app is next.
 This one does not seem to be as hard as the last, but I should probably add a bit more flare to it compaired to my weather app

+### Day 63: March 8th, 2017

+**Today's Progress**: The basic layout of the wikipedia page for FCC is done.
+Made the search <input> pulse as a circle until focused.
+Reverts when blured and goes back to pulsing.

+**Thoughts:**  Took a little longer than I thought it would to make that simple animation.
+I am still very unpracticed.
+A long way to go to get where I do not need to look things up constantly.
+Happy with the progress, but I need to dedicate more time to this so I can grow more.